About Acustica Audio products resources load and performance

 By using processors CPU with fewer cores but faster clock rate,

-With the CORE16 audio engine update, new optimizations were introduced to improve processing on Intel i7, i9, and Xeon processors with AVX512 instructions although some audio host (DAW or NLE) do not properly manage the threads distribution and re-synchronization, in this case, many users have reported better results using a plug-in adapter (or mini host) between the audio host (DAW or NLE) and our products, such as Blue Cat Audio's PatchWork or DDMF's Metaplugin.
+With the CORE16 audio engine update, new optimizations were introduced to improve processing on Intel i7, i9, and Xeon processors with AVX512 instructions although some audio hosts (DAW or NLE) do not properly manage the threads distribution and re-synchronization, in this case, many users have reported better results using a plug-in adapter (or mini host) between the audio host (DAW or NLE) and our products, such as Blue Cat Audio's PatchWork or DDMF's Metaplugin.

 Additional information: